-Definitions continued Low credit risk Financial assets with low credit risk are assumed not to have experienced a SICR since initial recognition.
-The group does not use the low credit risk assumption for advances.
-Credit-impaired financial assets Advances are considered credit impaired if they meet the definition of default.
+Advances are considered credit impaired if they meet the definition of default.

 The definition of default applied by the group for calculating provisions under IFRS 9 has been aligned to the definition applied for regulatory capital calculations across all portfolios, to operational management of credit and for internal risk management purposes.

 Exposures are considered to be in default when they are more than 90 days past due or, in the case of amortising products, have more than three unpaid instalments.

 In addition, an exposure is considered to have defaulted when there are qualitative indicators that the borrower is unlikely to pay their credit obligations in full without any recourse by the group to actions such as the realisation of security.
-Indicators of the unlikelihood to pay are determined based on the requirements of BID-2 of the Banks Act.
+Indicators of the unlikelihood to pay are determined based on the requirements of BID 2 of the Banks Act.
 Examples include application for bankruptcy or obligor insolvency.

-Any distressed restructures of accounts that have experienced a SICR since initial recognition are defined as default events.
+Any distressed restructures of accounts that have experienced a SICR since initial recognition are defined as default events

 Accounts are considered to no longer be in default if they meet the stringent cure definition which has been determined at a portfolio level based on an analysis of redefault rates.

-Write-offs Write-off must occur when it is not economical to pursue further recoveries i.e. there is no reasonable expectation of recovering the carrying amount of the asset (gross amount less specific impairments raised). - By implication, in both retail and wholesale, for secured as well as unsecured exposures, write-offs cannot occur if there is evidence of recent payment behaviour.
-Each credit portfolio has articulated a write-off policy that aligns with the principles of IFRS 9 while taking the business context of that portfolio into account; - Within retail portfolios, write-off definitions have been determined with reference to analysis of the materiality of post-write recoveries.
-Within wholesale exposures, a judgemental approach to write off is followed based on a case-by-case basis by a credit committee. - Partial write-offs are not performed within credit portfolios.
+Definitions Write-offs Write-off must occur when it is not economical to pursue further recoveries i.e. there is no reasonable expectation of recovering the carrying amount of the asset (gross amount less specific impairments raised): By implication, in both retail and wholesale, for secured as well as unsecured exposures, write-offs cannot occur if there is evidence of recent payment behaviour.
+Each credit portfolio has articulated a write-off policy that aligns with the principles of IFRS 9 while taking the business context of that portfolio into account; Within retail portfolios, write-off definitions have been determined with reference to analysis of the materiality of post-write recoveries.
+Within wholesale exposures, a judgemental approach to write off is followed based on a case-by-case basis by a credit committee.
+Partial write-offs are not performed within credit portfolios.
 Where required, additional provisions against irrecoverable assets will be raised until such a time as final write-off can occur.

-Definitions continued Modifications and Financial instruments are derecognised when: derecognition - the contractual rights and obligations expire or are extinguished, discharged or cancelled, for example an outright sale or settlement; - they are transferred and the derecognition criteria of IFRS 9 are met; or - the contractual terms of the instrument are substantially modified and the derecognition criteria of IFRS 9 are met Financial assets are derecognised when the group has either transferred the contractual right to receive cash flows from the asset or it has assumed an obligation to pay over all the cash flows from the asset to another entity (such as the pass through arrangement under IFRS 9).
+Modifications Financial instruments are derecognised when: and derecognition - the contractual rights and obligations expire or are extinguished, discharged or cancelled, for example an outright sale or settlement; they are transferred and the derecognition criteria of IFRS 9 are met; or the contractual terms of the instrument are substantially modified and the derecognition criteria of IFRS 9 are met.
+Financial assets are derecognised when the group has either transferred the contractual right to receive cash flows from the asset or it has assumed an obligation to pay over all the cash flows from the asset to another entity (such as the pass through arrangement under IFRS 9).
 If the contractual cash flows of a financial asset measured at amortised cost are modified (changed or restructured, including distressed restructures), the group determines whether this is a substantial modification, which results in the derecognition of the existing asset, and the recognition of a new asset, or whether the change is simply a non-substantial modification of the existing terms which does not result in derecognition.
 A modification of a financial asset is substantial, and thus results in derecognition of the original financial asset, where the modified contractual terms are priced to reflect current conditions on the date of modification, and are not merely an attempt to recover outstanding amounts.
 Where the modification does not result in an accounting derecognition the original asset continues to be recognised.